 Jump ahead to the Christmas season and think of a beautiful hanging “Kissing Ball” that hangs so elegantly from an archway in a beautifully decorated home.

 A hanging pumpkin ball is just like that only…you guessed it!
-With pumpkins!
+With faux pumpkins and succulents!

 Pumpkin Ball Supply List